„Responsible Irresponsibility“ — Paul A. Levine.

 If so, please keep in touch and stay tuned!

-The topics we are interested in are the preservation of Jewish history, culture and religion.
+The topics we are interested in are the preservation of archival materials that are part of Jewish history and Jewish culture, acting in name of historical truth.

 Our holdings of historical documents about the persecution and murder of European Jews during the Nazi era make the library an important collective place as well as a place for research and for remembrance of the Shoah.